---

 External factors, such as the availability of key personnel or the need for third-party audits, may also influence the duration.
 While the 1-2 months timeframe is a general benchmark, companies should remain flexible and account for potential adjustments.

-A thorough technology due diligence process is essential for evaluating the technical and operational aspects of a business during mergers, acquisitions, or spin-offs.
 This checklist ensures no critical element is overlooked, covering everything from business strategy alignment to IT systems, cybersecurity, and contingency planning.

 The first step in technology due diligence is to assess how well the company’s technology supports its overall business strategy.
 This includes evaluating the scalability of existing systems, their ability to adapt to future business needs, and their alignment with long-term goals.